-How the review will be conducted
+How the review was conducted

-The review will be conducted in two stages:
+The review consists of two stages:

-Stage one: will be a broad assessment of the performance of the venue operator model and whether it should continue, and a review of the regulatory settings for that model and any changes required (considering each of the matters outlined at 1 to 8 above).
+Stage one: be a broad assessment of the performance of the venue operator model and whether it should continue, and a review of the regulatory settings for that model and any changes required (considering each of the matters outlined at 1 to 8 above).

 A public Consultation Paper for the review was released by DJR in December 2015 and submissions closed in February 2016.